 As a result, they may not be as vigilant about protecting their private information.

-Identity theft happens when someone uses your personal information, such as Social Security Number or other identifying details without permission.
+Identity theft happens when someone uses your personal information, such as your Social Security Number or other identifying details without permission.

-College students tend to be an easy target to this type of fraud because they’re living away from home for the first time and often don’t know how best to protect their own finances–which makes them quite vulnerable.
+College students tend to be an easy target for this type of fraud because they’re living away from home for the first time and often don’t know how best to protect their own finances–which makes them quite vulnerable.

 And that’s exactly what makes college students a target for identity thieves.